rapidlybuilt/baking_rack/README.md

 `BakingRack` is a narrowly-focused library, not an all-encompassing framework.

-Jekyll, Middleman, Nanoc, Bridgetown, etc are all frameworks that dictate how your site is organized. `BakingRack` isn't interested in how your site is organized, just that it's [a Rack app](https://github.com/rack/rack/).
+Jekyll, Middleman, Nanoc, and Bridgetown are frameworks that define how your site is organized. `BakingRack` isn't interested in that, just that your site is [a Rack app](https://github.com/rack/rack/) (protip: all those frameworks support Rack) in order to gather its static pages and publish them to a static webserver or CDN.

 ## Getting Started